 Controversial.
 Anyway, yeah, the movie.
 Not great.
 It's the story of a mid-1990's pharmaceutical rep who basically bangs his way into becoming one of Pfizer's top salesmen, and along the way he falls for a free spirit with early-onset Parkinson's.
 Note: Hathaway isn't an actual free spirit, but rather that cliched brand of Hollywood Female Free Spirit that immediately domesticates herself upon entering a relationship since deep down, gosh darnit, all she wants is true love.
 You can tell when her character officially flips the switch when in one scene, her wardrobe suddenly goes from eclectic to the white cashmere sweater o'doom.

 L&OD is directed by Ed Zwick, who has yet to make a solid movie in his life.
 Courage Under Fire, Blood Diamond, Last Samurai, Glory, Legends Of The Fall --- they're all in the same bin of generally okay, but rather than actually good.
+(Hot take when it comes to Glory, I realize, but it's a pretty average film elevated by a great Denzel performance.)
 This film falls into the same category.
 I don't want to say that a movie about a Parkinson's sufferer has a shaky premise, but the plot lopes back and forth from a romantic comedy to a very poor man's Social Network-esque recent period piece about the rise of a major business (Gyllenhaal's sales rival even looks like the Winklevoss twins) to a wacky sex comedy with a load of Viagra jokes to a weepie about a couple forced apart by one of the partners' serious illness.
 The last scene, where Hathaway and Gyllenhaal have their big romantic confrontation, is one of the worst movie scenes I've witnessed in some time.
 The dialogue is a mash of Jerry Maguire cliches, the edits between the two characters' reaction shots don't match and it's just two minutes of total shittiness.
 Zwick's been making movies for 30 years, so I can't figure out how he submitted such an amateurish sequence.

 In summation, there's not much here.
 It's almost like Zwick went to his leads and said, "Guys, I just saw the rough cut, and this thing is a mess.
 Would you mind if we went back and threw in a bunch of nudity, since otherwise we....whoa!"
 He reacted since Gyllenhaal and Hathaway both suddenly torn their clothes off in one swift motion, ready to go.
 What troopers.